mczdj/mczdj/README.md

-- 👋 Hi, My name is Mohamed ibrahim elsayed ibrahim idris but i go by Mczdj or MC for short
+- 👋 Hi, My name is Mohamed ibrahim  idris but i go by Mczdj or MC for short
 - 👀 I’m interested in CyberSecurity Engineering
 - 🌱 I’m currently learning how i can complete a bug bounty
 - ⚡ Fun fact: i enjoy streaming on twitch :p